ngokul3/Stop-n-Eat/README.md

 UPDATE as of 08/07 -

 1) The presentation video is FinalProejct_Presentation.MOV.
 It is also available as FinalProejct_Presentation.mp4
-2) Added WhatApp to the Notification capability apart from Mail and Msg.
+2) Added WhatsApp to the Notification capability apart from Mail and Msg.

 **************************************
 Information mentioned below  is also included in Question1 - 4.txt file